 Both the community-based Markov model introduced here and the map equation for network flows with memory~\cite{rosvall_memory_2014} identify communities in higher-order Markov chains based on maximum compression.
 However, the two approaches differ from each other in some central aspects.
-The approach presented here is based on the Bayesian formulation of a generative model, whereas the map equation finds a minimal entropy encoding of the observed dynamics projected on a node partition.
+The approach presented here is based on the Bayesian formulation of a generative model, whereas the map equation finds a minimal modular entropy encoding of the observed dynamics projected on a node partition.
 Thus, both approaches seek compression, but of different aspects of the data.

-The map equation operates on the internal and external transitions within and between possibly nested groups of memory states and describes the transitions between physical nodes [$x_{t}$ is the physical node or token in memory states of the form $\vec{x}=(x_{t},x_{t-1},x_{t-2},\ldots)$].
-The description length of these transitions is minimized for the optimal division of the network into communities.
+The map equation operates on the internal and external transitions within and between possibly nested groups of memory states and describes the transitions between physical nodes [$x_{t}$ is the physical node or token in memory states of the form $\bm{x}=(x_{t},x_{t-1},x_{t-2},\ldots)$].
+The description length of these transitions is minimised for the optimal division of the network into communities.
 By construction, this approach identifies assortative modules of memory states with long flow persistence times.
 Moreover, for inferring the most appropriate Markov order, this dynamics approach requires supervised approaches to model selection that uses random subsets of the data such as bootstrapping or cross validation~\cite{persson_maps_2016}.

 On the other hand, the model presented here yields a nonparametric log-likelihood for the entire sequence as well as the model parameters, with its negative value corresponding to a description length for the entire data, not only its projection into groups.
-The minimization of this description length yields the optimal co-clustering of memories and tokens, and hence no inherent assortativity is assumed.
-Therefore it can be used also when the underlying Markov chain is dissortative.
-The description length also can be used to perform unsupervised model selection, where the Markov order and number of groups are determined from the entire data, obviating the need for bootstrapping or cross validation.
-Furthermore, since after the inference we have a trained generative model, the present approach can be used to generate new data and make predictions, based on past observations.
+Minimizing this description length yields the optimal co-clustering of memories and tokens, and hence assumes no inherent assortativity.
+Therefore it can be used also when the underlying Markov chain is disassortative.
+Moreover, the description length can also be used for unsupervised model selection, where the Markov order and number of groups are determined from the entire data, obviating the need for bootstrapping or cross validation.
+Furthermore, the present approach can be used to generate new data and make predictions based on past observations.